RF3/VMwareVMX/README.md

 ### Changes

+1.0.6:
+ - Added support for new XTS-AES-256 algorithm introduced with VMware Workstation 17.5 and VMware Fusion 13.5 (which is in fact not the real XTS-AES algorithm).
+Thanks to mroi for most of the work.
+ - Python 2 support has been removed

 1.0.5:
  - New option -G (or --guestinfo) defines the guestInfo parameter.
  - Added public attribute "hash_rounds" with the number of hash rounds used for the PBKDF2-HMAC-SHA-1 hashing algorithm.

 1.0.4:
  - Fix: Added UTF-8 encoding on file encryption (thanks Knoxberg)